rbergman/tendril-java-cli/README.md

 At the username prompt, enter "kim.deal@tendril.com" (or another user as decribed at the Tendril developer website), and "password" at the password prompt.

-Or run the simple test, as follows:
+Or, run the simple test, as follows:

   mvn test

+For a more comprehensive example of a Java client accessing the Tendril APIs, see the [Tendril Cirrus](https://github.com/drichelson/4308Cirrus) project.